605

 Isle of Lewis, Scotland

 A good starting on point on Loch Na Craoibhe, is where the boat is moored midway on the western shoreline.
-Start here an ...
+Start here and drift towards the narrow bay ...

 Loch Foid